bxparks/AceSegment/README.md

       platform.
     * In any case, I think the code for printing floating point numbers should not go into the `NumberWriter` class, but into a new class called something like `FloatWriter`.
-The `FloatWriter` class con pull in a `NumberWriter` object and build on top of it.
+The `FloatWriter` class could pull in a `NumberWriter` object and build on top of it.
 * The `Ht16k33Module` class does not support blinking the digits as supported by the HT16K33 controller chip.
     * It should be pretty simple to add.
-    * I have not expended the effort because I don't use this feature.
+    * I have not done the work because I don't use this feature.
+* Some LED controllers (TM1637, HT16K33) have hardware support for scanning key matrices.
+AceSegment does not support this feature.

 <a name="License"></a>
 ## License